How to: full custom liveries for ACC

 This tutorial was long overdue.
 I’ve been making full custom liveries since the option to do so emerged last year, but figured there were enough resources available.
 However, in the year that has passed I never came across a full written tutorial to do so.

-Furthermore, I keep getting questions on how to make full custom liveries like this one, these ones or this one.
+Furthermore, I keep getting questions on how to make full custom liveries like this one, these ones or this one (or get a full list of downloads here).
 This made me decide to write a ‘definitive’ guide on full custom liveries in ACC to help anyone willing to put in the time to make something great get a jumpstart!

 Table of contents:

 - Getting started;